ryantd42/NY-Legislative-Git/2023/S2199A-2023/bill.md

- Introduced by Sen. OBERACKER -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced by Sen. OBERACKER -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the tax law, in relation to extending the  authorization for Otsego county to impose additional rates of sales and compensating use taxes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Clause 34 of subparagraph (i) of the opening  paragraph  of section  1210  of  the  tax  law,  as amended by section 1 of item JJ of subpart C of part XXX of chapter 58 of the laws of 2020, is  amended  to read as follows:
-  (34) the county of Otsego is hereby further authorized  and  empowered to  adopt  and amend local laws, ordinances or resolutions imposing such taxes at a rate which is one percent additional  to  the  three  percent rate  authorized  above in this paragraph for such county for the period beginning December first, two thousand three, and ending November  thir- tieth, two thousand [twenty-three] TWENTY-SIX;
+  (34)  the  county of Otsego is hereby further authorized and empowered to adopt and amend local laws, ordinances or resolutions  imposing  such taxes  at  a  rate  which is one percent additional to the three percent rate authorized above in this paragraph for such county for  the  period beginning  December first, two thousand three, and ending November thir- tieth, two thousand [twenty-three] TWENTY-FIVE;
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05976-01-3
+  LBD05976-02-3